 As mentioned above, once an individual starts Medicare, they can no longer put funds in their HSA accounts.
 They can use the accounts’ funds to pay for their Medicare costs.

 Usually, with an HSA, you can’t use your HSA funds to pay for health insurance premiums.
 However, the current rules allow Medicare beneficiaries to use their HSA funds to pay their Medicare premiums.
 Medicare beneficiaries can also withdraw money from their health savings account for non-medical items without penalty.

 Common uses that Medicare beneficiaries use their HSAs for include:

 - Medicare Part B premiums

 These funds can be used not only by Medicare beneficiaries for their medical but also for the expenses of their spouse.

-If you’re enrolled in Medicare and contribute to an HSA, you’ll be subject to IRS penalties.
+If enrolled in Medicare, you’ll be subject to IRS penalties and contribute to an HSA.
 These penalties can include:

 - Payment of back taxes on both tax-free contributions and interest accrued by the HSA